Customizing a summer side hustle is almost as easy as sipping a big glass of lemonade.

 You can find free business card and flier templates online or use Microsoft Publisher, Mac publishing software or a program you already have on your laptop.
 I designed pet sitting business cards with Microsoft Publisher and paid around $15 for several sheets I copied and cut myself at a local printer.

 3. Meet your neighbors

-Post flyers with detachable contact info at coffee shops, grocery stores, community centers or your apartment complex clubhouse.
+Post fliers with detachable contact info at coffee shops, grocery stores, community centers or your apartment complex clubhouse.

 5. Don’t advertise on Craigslist

 If you’re looking for clients close to home, don’t compete with 50 others offering the same service when you can simply get your neighbors to hire you.

 Tell people about your side hustle at parties and other events.
 Bring along some business cards.
 I met my favorite dog sitting client when I forced myself to get out and attend a birthday party on a bitterly cold December night.